DHT

 dht.valueNotFound nodes:dht.nodes = dht.ValueResult;

-To find out the "distance" to this node - we need to take key id from the key from the id field and check the distance by the XOR operation from the node's key id and the desired key.
+operation between the node's key ID and the desired key.
 If the distance is small enough, we can make the same request to this node.
-And so on, until we find a value or there are no more new nodes.
+This process continues until we find a value or run out of new nodes.

 dht.valueFound

-The response will contain the value itself, the full key information, and optionally a signature (depends on value type).
+The response will include the value itself, complete key information, and optionally a signature, depending on the value type.

 Let's analyze the response fields in more detail, the schemas used: